rgommezz/react-native-offline/README.md

 import store from './configureStore';
 import React from 'react';
 import { Provider } from 'react-redux';
-import { withNetworkConnectivity } from 'react-native-offline-utils';
+import { withNetworkConnectivity } from 'react-native-offline';

 let App = () => (
   <Navigator>